 Chase Sapphire Preferred Basic Features

 The sign-up bonus on this card is quite lucrative.
-You can get 80,000 points once you spend a total of $4,000 within three months of getting your card.
+You can get 60,000 bonus points once you spend a total of $4,000 within three months of getting your card.

 At A Glance:

-After checking out this Chase Sapphire Preferred review, you’ll see you earn 2 points for every dollar spent at any restaurant or when you make travel-related purchases.
-You earn 1 point on everything else.
+In this Chase Sapphire Preferred review, you’ll see that you’ll earn 2 points for every dollar spent at any restaurant or when you make travel-related purchases.
+After that, you earn 1 point on everything else.

 Aside from that, you’ll get 25% more value if you use your points towards airfare, hotel stays, and car rentals on the Chase Ultimate Rewards website.